anandmeg/docs/docs/csharp/programming-guide/types/how-to-convert-a-string-to-a-number.md

 ## Use GitHub Copilot to convert a string to a number

-You can use GitHub Copilot in your IDE to generate code to convert a string to a number in C#.
+You can use GitHub Copilot in your IDE to generate C# code to convert a string to a number.
+You can customize the prompt to use a string per your requirements.

 The following text shows an example prompt for Copilot Chat: